Policy

 Income Taxation of the Top Earners in Honduras: Linking Personal and Corporate Taxes

-This note examines the effective income tax rates of top earners in Honduras, using a novel approach that links personal and corporate income tax data.
-This comprehensive income measure, achieved through collaboration with the Honduras Tax Authority (SAR), reveals a crucial link between the design of personal and corporate income taxes.
-The findings indicate that over 50% of total comprehensive income for the top 0.05% of earners comes from undistributed corporate profits, while distributed capital income accounts for less than 15%.
-The effective tax rate (ETR) for the top 0.01% of earners hovers around 25%, which is relatively flat compared to the significant drop observed in high-income countries.
-This is attributed to Honduras’s flat corporate income tax rate of 25% aligning with the highest marginal rate for personal income.
+This note examines effective income tax rates for top earners in Honduras by linking personal and corporate income tax data.
+Over 50% of total comprehensive income for the top 0.05% of earners comes from undistributed corporate profits, and the effective tax rate for the top 0.01% hovers around 25%—relatively flat compared to high-income countries.

 Offshore Data Leaks and Tax Enforcement in Developing Countries